Geometry of Log-Concave Density Estimation: Unit Weights

 \section{Unit Weights}

-In this section we offer a further analysis of the uniform weights case.
+In this section we offer an analysis of the uniform weights case.
 Example \ref{ex:Gaussian} suggests that the flat subdivision occurs with overwhelming probability when the sample size is small.
-Our main result in this section establishes this flatness for the small non-trivial case $n=d+2$:
+Our main result in this section establishes this flatness for the smallest non-trivial case $n=d+2$:

 \begin{theorem} Let $X$ be a configuration of $n=d+2$ points that affinely span $\RR^d$.
 For $w = \frac{1}{n}(1,\ldots,1)$, the optimal density $\hat f$ is log-linear, so the optimal subdivision of $X$ is~trivial. \end{theorem}